A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.

 The internet’s your friend for finding grants

-There are hundreds of other funding sources that help writers get paid to write.
+Dozens, if not hundreds, of other funding sources help writers get paid to write.

 Some applications are lengthy and difficult, others are easier to complete and have far fewer requirements.